Winter at the Grand Canyon and Grand Canyon West - My Family Travels

 The historic Hermit's Rest cafe and shop is perched on a cliff overlooking the Canyon in Grand Canyon National Park.

-The historic Hermit’s Rest designed by Mary Colter houses is perched atop a cliff overlooking the Canyon in Grand Canyon National Park.
+The historic Hermit’s Rest designed by Mary Colter houses perches atop a cliff overlooking the Canyon in Grand Canyon National Park.

 Hot chocolate and homemade cookies made Hermit’s Rest one of our favorite stops.
 It’s an excellent base for hikes too because there are so many trailheads nearby.
 The Hermit’s Rest itself is a very charming, whimsical, Mary Colter-designed stone and wood retreat.
 Tourists on Canyon mule rides back in 1910 needed a rest stop, so she perched it on the cliff’s edge where it remains.

 The historic Mule Barn is located a couple of hundred yards from the train station (there’s sightseeing rail service from Williams, Arizona.)
 In winter, you won’t see as many mules as you would in summer, so kids have fun meeting a few of these beasts of burden at ‘home’.
 The stables date to 1907.
 Be sure to check in at the office to ask if there’s a wrangler available for tours.
 Anderson showed us around the complex, explaining what the mules were fed.
-Of the 60 animals there, some are ear-marked to accompany hikers to Phantom Ranch.
-Others are kept at Yaki Point, near the Kaibob Trailhead, where you can book two-hour-long rides.
+Some of the 60 animals accompany hikers to Phantom Ranch.
+To meet the others at Yaki Point, near the Kaibob Trailhead, book a two-hour long ride.

 Posing at the Bright Angel Trail trailhead with our guide, Sherri O'Neill from the Grand Canyon Conservancy Field Institute.